Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Built-in Node (also: "built-in")

 A built-in node is a **node** that represents embedded functionality of the compiler.
 It is not defined via a **node graph** and thus it is not possible to view its components.
-Their purpose is to give users representations of nodes for compiler specific operations associated with the appearance of a node.
+Their purpose is to give users nodes that represent compiler specific operations associated with the appearance of a node.

 ## Custom Node